The broad-lined Type-Ic supernova SN 2022xxf with extraordinary two-humped light curves: Summary and conclusions

 \section{Summary and conclusions}

-SN~2022xxs displays an unprecedented LC evolution with two distinctive humps separated by $\sim75$ days and a $\sim2$ mag peak-to-valley amplitude, suggesting an extra energy input on the order of $4\times10^{49}$ erg in addition to the regular $^{56}$Ni decay powering the first hump.
+{SN~2022xxf displays an unprecedented LC evolution with two distinctive humps separated by $\sim75$ days and a $\sim2$ mag peak-to-valley amplitude, suggesting an extra energy input on the order of $4\times10^{49}$ erg in addition to the regular $^{56}$Ni decay powering the first hump.
 The global optical/NIR spectral evolution is similar to the population of SNe Ic/IcBL, although the emergence of narrow features in SN~2022xxf during and after the second LC hump suggests the presence of a slower-moving material at $1000-2000$~km~s$^{-1}$.
 If this were due to CSM, the second hump may be explained by ejecta-CSM interaction producing extra radiative energy from the conversion of kinetic energy, although this did not affect the spectra significantly as the narrow emission lines are subtle.
-A CSM interaction scenario is also supported by the slow rise and fast drop of the LC in the second hump, and the flattening of the tail phase.
+A CSM interaction scenario is also supported by the dramatic blue color evolution, the slow rise and fast drop of the LC in the second hump, and the flattening of the tail phase.
+SN~2022xxf thus represents another rare example of a H/He-poor SN interacting with a H/He-poor CSM. }